openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 This layout is both flatter (no indirections) and denser (no headers) than the previous version.
-Project Valhalla offers us a natural way to get to this layout, without having to obsessively focus on low-level details, by separating out, and giving users control over, the semantic concerns than necessitate the first layout.
+Project Valhalla offers us a natural way to get to this layout, without having to obsessively focus on low-level details, by separating out, and giving users control over, the semantic concerns that necessitate the first layout.

 Flattening is not only about layout in the heap; we can also flatten the _calling